thegetty/quire-docs/content/resources/github.md

 **To get started**:

-1. Sign up for a free [GitHub account](https://github.com/join)
+1. Sign up for a free [GitHub account](https://github.com/join).
-2. Download and install [GitHub Desktop](https://desktop.github.com/), unless you’re familiar with using git from the command-line
+2. Download and install [GitHub Desktop](https://desktop.github.com/), unless you’re familiar with using git from the command-line.
 3. Download and install [Git LFS (Large File Storage)](https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage).

 **Next, you will have two options**: